Cistercians: Cistercian reform

 Saint Benedict and Saint Bernard (1542), by Diogo de Contreiras.
-Saint Bernard is depicted in the white cowl of the Cistercians.

 Harding framed the original version of the Cistercian constitution, soon to be called the Carta Caritatis (Charter of Charity).
 Although it was revised on several occasions to meet contemporary needs, from the outset it emphasised a simple life of work, love, prayer and self-denial.
 The Cistercians soon came to distinguish themselves from Benedictines by wearing white or grey tunics instead of black; white habits are common for reform movements.
 Much of Cistercian reform took place against the rivalry with the famous Benedictine abbey of Cluny, where wealth and excess were said to have set in.

 Harding acquired land for the abbey to develop to ensure its survival and ethic.
 As to grants of land, the order would normally accept only undeveloped land, which the monks then developed by their own labour.
 For this they developed over time a very large component of uneducated lay brothers known as conversi.
 In some cases, the order accepted developed land and relocated the serfs elsewhere.